11. 1N Forcing and 2/1

 (A) and (B) cannot both be true.
 Consider a 5=2=2=4 opener with 12 HCP.
 Say he opens 1♠ and hears responder say 2♦.
 He has neither six spades nor enough points to bid 3♣.

 I’m going to teach what at the moment is the trend, (A).
-When I first started to write the predecessors to this book, it was decidedly (B), as popularized by Hardy.
+When I first started to write this book twenty years ago, it was decidedly (B), as popularized by Hardy.
 There are also divisions about whether 1♦ - 2♣ is a game-force; Lawrence, for example, says no. But this book will say yes.

 The opener’s rebids after the game-forcing bid are: